1840s Atlantic hurricane seasons: Hurricane Three

+September 10-22.
+A hurricane was first detected east of the Bahamas.
+Traveling west, it then struck Nassau in the Bahamas.
+It then curved and went to Bermuda.

+Hurricane Four

 The New England Hurricane of 1849.
-September 10–22.
+October 5-7.
 A hurricane was first detected off the coast of North Carolina in early October.
 It moved northeastward, passing close but remaining offshore of Long Island.
 On October 6, it made landfall in Massachusetts, causing 143 deaths.